 The Mechanical Engineering Technology program provides the courses needed to begin a career as a technician in the engineering field.
 As a mechanical graduate, career options are open in a diverse number of fields and companies.
 Using state-of-the-art laboratory equipment, students will complete relevant and practical coursework taught by knowledgeable faculty.
 The courses are non-calculus based, and electives can tailor the degree to an individual's needs.

 Graduates enter industry in entry-level positions doing conceptual design, systems engineering, manufacturing, or product research and development.
-Graduates who complete an ABET-accredited baccalaureate program are eligible to pursue registration as a professional engineer in many states by a process of national examination and documentation of experience.

 Formal articulation agreements with other colleges and universities indicate how Sinclair programs and courses will transfer to other institutions.

 The Program Educational Objectives are as follows:

 |ENG 1101||English Composition I||3|

 |MAT 1470 (College Algebra) AND MAT 1570 (Trigonometry) OR MAT 1580 (Precalculus)||5 - 6|

 |MET 1231 (Introduction to Drafting & Design using Inventor) OR MET 1301 (SolidWorks Basics)||4|